storyblok/gatsby-source-storyblok/README.md

 #### 2. Listen to Storyblok Visual Editor events

-Use `useStoryblok` to get the new story every time is triggered a `change` event from the Visual Editor.
+Use `useStoryblokState` to get the new story every time is triggered a `change` event from the Visual Editor.
 You need to pass the `originalStory` as a first param. `bridgeOptions` (second param) is an optional param if you want to set the options for bridge by yourself:

 ```js
 import { StoryblokComponent, useStoryblokState } from "gatsby-source-storyblok"